 The term Artificial Intelligence is used when machines can complete tasks that require human intelligence.
 It’s useful for legal professionals because its natural language processing uses data analytics to learn certain patterns and gain insights from them.
 For example, it can analyze hundreds of due diligence or intellectual property documents and automatically flag them as relevant to certain cases.

-The benefits of using AI, specifically in the context of law firms include:
+The benefits of using AI, specifically in the context of AI software for law firms include:

 - Saving valuable time when used to complete tasks which can be time consuming and labor intensive.